In Depth Baby Product Reviews Led by a Pediatrician

 Sunshade

-The photos above show the Expedition with the seats upright and canopies closed and fully open, and seats reclined.
+These images show the Expedition with the seats upright, the canopies closed and fully open, and the seats reclined.

 baby trend expedition double - the baby trend expedition is a 3 wheel jogging style side-by-side...